open-telemetry/opentelemetry-java-examples/spring-native/README.md

   and exporting to the standard output with the [logging exporter](https://github.com/open-telemetry/opentelemetry-collector/tree/main/exporter/loggingexporter).
 - A spring configuration to suppress spans for the `/actuator` endpoint
+- A spring configuration to set OTLP headers dynamically (not needed for the example - it shows how to configure exporters programmatically)

 # Description of the instrumentation set-up